StackExchange/blackbox/README.md

 BlackBox
 ========

-Safely store secrets in a VCS repo (i.e. Git, Mercurial, or Subversion).
+Safely store secrets in a VCS repo (i.e. Git, Mercurial, Subversion or Perforce).
 These commands make it easy for you to Gnu Privacy Guard (GPG) encrypt specific files in a repo so they are "encrypted at rest" in your repository.
 However, the scripts